 While browsing the Deep Web, be careful what you click.
 While much of the content is no doubt entirely made-up, there’s some horrifying imagery you could see if you’re not careful – but then, there’s horrifying stuff on the normal web, too.

 There are those who would criticize websites for writing about such things – and Tor for enabling them.
 Tor’s Abuse FAQ provides a good defense, noting that:

 “Criminals can already do bad things.
 Since they’re willing to break laws, they already have lots of options available that provide better privacy than Tor provides.”

 Law enforcement already knows these areas of the Web exist – if not on Tor, they’d exist elsewhere.
 As the FAQ also notes, “Traditional police techniques can still be very effective against Tor.”

 Accessing Onion Sites

 .onion sites can only be accessed through Tor.
 To get started, you’ll need Tor installed on your computer.
-The easiest way to use Tor is by downloading and installing the Tor browser bundle, which we’ve mentioned in the past.
+The easiest way to use Tor is by downloading and installing the Tor browser bundle.
 It includes a modified version of Firefox with Tor and other settings preconfigured.

 After downloading the Tor browser bundle, run the .exe file to extract it and double-click the “Start Tor Browser.exe” file in the extracted folder.